 ACEC had provided the National Guard Bureau's (NGB) process as a good example.
 The problem is USACE centered.
-NAVFAC has stopped new awards of multiple-award IDIQ contracts and the Air Force is not aware of any problems with their use.
+NAVFAC does not use multiple-award IDIQ contracts and the Air Force is not aware of any problems with their use.
 Questions were raised by ACEC members and the Services concerning use of the NGB process.
 It is intended as an example, not for direct application.
 The objective is to make the information gathering and decision making as simple as possible, making full use of existing information.